-Entering his sixth season, Richardson has tallied a 147-121 record, including three 30-win seasons and numerous post-season appearances.
-In support of Richardson, fifth-year assistant Justin McMillin returns to develop the Bobcat pitching staff and will be joined by a pair of part-time volunteer assistants in Howard Greenwood and Troy Nimmo.
+Entering his eighth season, Richardson has tallied a 171-157 record, including three 30-win seasons and numerous post-season appearances.
+In support of Richardson, seventh-year assistant Justin McMillin returns to develop the Bobcat pitching staff in 2022.

-The Bobcats’ 2020 roster is comprised of 24 eligible players, featuring four seniors and six juniors who will provide leadership by example for six sophomores, one red-shirt freshman, and seven new recruits.
+The Bobcats’ 2022 roster is comprised of 27 players, featuring two seniors and seven juniors who will provide leadership by example for six sophomores, and 12 new freshman recruits.